hazelcast/hazelcast-reference-manual/src/JCache-ICache.md

 You can bind `CacheManager` to an existing and named `HazelcastInstance` instance.
 If the `instanceName` is specified in `com.hazelcast.config.Config`, it can be used directly by passing it to `CachingProvider` implementation.
 Otherwise (`instanceName` not set or instance is a client instance) you must get the instance name from the `HazelcastInstance` instance via the `String getName()` method to pass the `CachingProvider` implementation.
 Please note that `instanceName` is not configurable for the client side `HazelcastInstance` instance and is auto-generated by using group name (if it is specified).
 In general, `String getName()` method over `HazelcastInstance` is safer and the preferable way to get the name of the instance.
 Multiple `CacheManager`s created using an equal `java.net.URI` will share the same `HazelcastInstance`.

-A named scope is applied nearly the same way as the configuration scope: pass the instance name using:
+A named scope is applied nearly the same way as the configuration scope.
+Pass the instance name using:

- - either property `HazelcastCachingProvider#HAZELCAST_INSTANCE_NAME` (which resolves to `hazelcast.instance.name`) as a mapping inside a `java.util.Properties` instance to the `CachingProvider#getCacheManager(uri, classLoader, properties)` call.
+- either the property `HazelcastCachingProvider#HAZELCAST_INSTANCE_NAME` (which resolves to `hazelcast.instance.name`) as a mapping inside a `java.util.Properties` instance to the `CachingProvider#getCacheManager(uri, classLoader, properties)` call.
 - or use the instance name when specifying the `CacheManager`'s `URI`.

 If a valid instance name is provided both as property and as `URI`, then the property value takes precedence and is used to resolve the `HazelcastInstance` the first time a `CacheManager` is created for the given `URI`.

-Here is an example of Named Instance Scope with specified name.
+Here is an example of Named Instance Scope with specified name:

 ```java
 Config config = new Config();